cristianvasquez/supernote-tldraw/readme.md

-# Supernote in a canvas
+# Documents in a canvas

-Display your notes in a canvas, so you can manipulate the pages in new ways
+Display your pdfs and supernote notes in a canvas, so you can manipulate the pages in new ways

 ![img.png](img.png)